Tumor: a single word that can change your life in a jiffy.

 Benign Tumor

-A benign tumor is a non-cancerous growth that forms when cells multiply abnormally but do not invade nearby tissues or spread to other body parts.
+A benign tumor is a non-cancerous growth that forms when cells multiply abnormally but do not invade nearby tissues or spread to other parts of the body.
 Unlike malignant tumors, benign tumors grow slowly, remain localized, and have well-defined borders.

 Benign tumors are generally harmless.
 However, if they grow large enough to press on organs, nerves, or blood vessels, they can cause complications.